 MHLW will monitor allergen labeling by examining records of the sources of ingredients.
 From a practical standpoint, this means that importers will need to identify ingredients that may be allergens.
 For example, animal protein will need to specify that it is "from beef" or "from milk," depending on the situation.
 MHLW monitoring will include examining the records of importers, ingredient manufacturers, distributors and retailers.

-The scope fo MHLW's requirements will be further detailed when the "Questions & Answers," currently available on the MHLW website in Japanese, are translated.
-MHLW will publish the English translation on their website by April 1, 2002.
+The scope of MHLW's requirements are further detailed in the "Questions & Answers" currently available on the MHLW website in English at: